gokceno/bebop/apps/server/README.md

 - `bearer_tokens`: Array of valid API keys for bearer token authentication
 - `jwt.secret`: Secret key for JWT token signing and verification
 - `jwt.max_age`: JWT token expiration time (e.g., "1d", "24h", "3600s")

+**CORS Configuration**
+- `cors.allowed_origins`: Array of allowed origins for cross-origin requests
+  - In development, all origins are automatically allowed
+  - In production, only specified origins are permitted
+  - Common local development ports are included by default

 **Event Types**
 - `type`: Event name (must be unique)